mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 toc: true
 layout: post
 description: An Intro To Q learning
-categories: [RL]
+categories: [Reinforcement Learning]
 title: Notes on Q learning
 ---

 ## Introduction

-**Q learning** - One of the sucessful techniques in Reinforcement Learning .It was initially introduced in *1989 by [Watkins](https://link.springer.com/article/10.1007/BF00992698)*.
+**Q learning**  is one of the sucessful techniques in Reinforcement Learning .It was initially introduced in *1989 by [Watkins](https://link.springer.com/article/10.1007/BF00992698)*.
-Q learning came to light whenDeepmind used it to [play Atari games](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) with superhuman perfomance   in 2015.
+Q learning came to light when *Deepmind* used it to [play Atari games](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) with superhuman perfomance   in 2015.

 In General,Q learning is a *model free* learning .Its an off policy TD Control.

-In this post , We will see a bit about Q learning and where its stands generally in the RL .
+In this post , We will see a  small RL Introduction , then into Qlearning and end with Qlearning & Sarsa Comparision.

+The **jupyter notebook** comparision of Q learning and SARSA for the cliff walker enviornment can be found [here.]((https://github.com/mniju/RL-Algorithms/blob/master/Q-Learning%20and%20SARSA%20_%20EVSARSA.ipynb) )

 ### Reinforcement Learning  Basic Setup